Syrion89/syrion89.github.io/_posts/2018/2018-01-08-master-ipcam.md

 ![Screenshot]({{ site.baseurl }}/images/posts/2018/2018-01-15-master-ipcam/img11.png)

-# Change Server Settings With No Auth
+# [CVE-2018-5725] Unauthenticated Configuration Change

 Without any authentication we could change the port where the server was running: